Skinceuticals made skincare history when it launched CE Ferulic, the first CEF Serum.

 So, Is Timeless 20% Vitamin C + Ferulic Acid Serum A Dupe For Skinceuticals CE Ferulic?

 Yes, Timeless 20% Vitamin C + E Ferulic Acid Serum is a great dupe for Skinceuticals CE Ferulic.
-If you want the same benefits at a fraction of the cost, go for that one.
-Unless you have sensitive skin.
-Skinceuticals is gentler and less likely to cause irritations.
+It’s even a little more powerful (and slightly more irritating).
+Unless you have sensitive skin, you can switch safely.

 Take The Guesswork Out Of Skincare Shopping

 Get access to the “Pro Skincare Library” for exclusive skincare routine “cheat sheets” and tricks to help you navigate the beauty aisles jungle like a pro and immediately know what to pick off the shelves to achieve the gorgeous skin of your dreams - even when you’re drowning in an endless sea of skincare products.